Nunavut Court Circuit Schedule and Adoption: What Families Need to Know

 The answer depends on which adoption pathway you are using.

-ACARA custom adoptions: No. The Custom Adoption Commissioner handles the entire process without legal representation.
-A lawyer is not required and the statutory fee is $100.
+ACARA custom adoptions: No. The Custom Adoption Commissioner handles the community process without legal representation.
+A lawyer is not required and the reported fee is $100 per case.

-Departmental adoption (Crown ward): Usually not, because the Department of Family Services manages the application process on your behalf.
-Your social worker files the paperwork and guides the process through the NCJ.
+Departmental adoption (Crown ward): Usually not, because the Department of Family Services manages the application process.
+Your social worker guides the process through the NCJ.
 If complications arise, Legal Aid Nunavut can provide representation.

 Private adoption and step-parent adoption: Generally yes, especially for consent issues or any contested elements.
 A lawyer prepares the consent documents, ensures the 21-day revocation period is properly observed, and files the NCJ application.